 Dual baseline calculations were used to estimate lifetime savings in all cases, which is consistent with the recommendation made in the Phase 1 report for these programs.
 While these calculations were accurate, it is also worth noting, that the scope of this evaluation did not include site visits or metering, as the focus was more with respect to the event type determination and the use of dual baseline calculations.

 Recommendation: Combine the early retirement factor realization rates (ER RRs) that were the result of this study with the most recent prospective savings realization rates for commercial electric and gas HVAC measures and apply them to any dedicated C&I custom early retirement offerings.
 These realization rates were quantified through the C1635 study which was an impact evaluation of the Energy Opportunities program.
 They cover all aspects of gross savings other than the ER RR.
-The calculation showing this combination can be seen in Section 4.1 below.
+The calculation showing this combination can be seen in Section 4.1.

 Program data and project documentation are critical for evaluation and accurate reporting of savings